physgun/rtic-mre/README.md

 MRE for RTIC hang issue.
-Spawning a task on a SWTM32WB09-NUCLEO board appears to cause an infinite loop.
-Not even sure if it even is an infinite loop either.
+Spawning a task on a STM32WB09-NUCLEO board appears to cause an infinite loop.
+Not sure if it even is an infinite loop either.

 Run with command: